3 min read

 This quickstart shows how to build and run a complete client-server application with IceRPC in just a few minutes.

-Prerequisites: you just need to have the .NET 8 SDK installed on your computer.
+Prerequisites: you just need to have the .NET 8 or 9 SDK installed on your computer.

 The networked application we are building together consists of: